-For areas where census blocks are less than or equal to 2 square miles in area, a template containing polygon geography for the appropriate census block vintage was used (2009 was the default census block vintage for data not tied to a census block ID).
-Otherwise, a template containing line geography from 2009 TIGER/Line roads that intersect 2000 vintage census blocks greater than 2 square miles in area.
+For areas where census blocks are less than or equal to 2 square miles in area, a template containing 2010 census block polygon geography was used.
+Otherwise, a template containing line geography from 2010 TIGER/Line roads that intersect 2010 census blocks greater than 2 square miles in area.
 Associated attribute information included provider identification, technology of transmission and upload and download speeds.